gristlabs/grist-help/help/en/docs/FAQ.md

 The major difference between Grist and spreadsheets like Excel or Google Sheets is that Grist is a database, so each row in a grid represents a record (e.g. a person, a bank transaction, etc.) Since a sum across multiple records isn't the same kind of record, Grist offers summarizing data as a separate widget, which can be modified to calculate even more powerful summary data.

 For example, suppose you have a table of webstore orders called `Orders` and you want to sum sales revenue from all orders.
-At the top of the left-side menu, click "Add New" button and select "Add Page" or "Add Widget to Page".
+At the top of the left-side menu, click 'Add New' button and select 'Add Page' or 'Add Widget to Page'.
 In the widget picker, select the `Orders` table then click the summation icon (<span class="grist-icon" style="--icon: var(--icon-Pivot)"></span>) next to it.
 Add the page or widget to your document.
 Done!
 You've now created a summary table that by default counts all the records in the `Orders` table, and sums all [numeric](col-types.md#numeric-columns) and [integer](col-types.md#integer-columns) columns, such as the amount sold in each order.

 Summary tables can do more than a sum of a tables' columns.
 With just a few clicks you can summarize orders *by month* to calculate the number of orders and total sales revenue in each month for which you have data.